 This is the group of Andean potatoes and includes everything that was previously included in the Andigena, Stenotomum, and Phureja groups.
-This includes diploid, triploid, and tetraploid varieties.
-Most are short day varieties.
+This includes diploid and tetraploid varieties.
+Most are short day tuberizers.

 This is the group of tetraploid potatoes of Chilean origin.
 This includes most modern potatoes, although modern potatoes are now commonly hybridized with more distant relatives.
 Most of them are day neutral types.